ChristianHiland/PyKorean/module/words/README.md

-This is the area were the languages are.
+This is where I contain the dictionaries modules.

 English is a English input to Korean.
 Korean is a Korean input to English.